Sophie

 For depth of passion ever bests that score.

-The mortal measure of sweet ardor spanned
+The mortal measure of love’s ardor spanned

-Exalts in those brief hours she commands.
+She shines in those brief hours she commands.

 So be our time together short or long